benmvp/slides/2016/rwreact/iso-react.md

 - Alternate node CLI which will compile ES6 code before script runs
 - Only run in DEV!!!
 - `babel-node` was fine until I tackled the next issue
-- Once a node module is loaded it’s “cached” for the lifetime of program execution (w/o hackery)
-- In order to see file updates, we needed to watch for changes and restart the server

 =====